Minesweeper (film): Production

 This was Arlen's second-to-last film under his contract with Pine-Thomas.

 The day that Williams filmed his death scene, he had received notice that his nephew, Byron Andrews, had been killed in action in the South Pacific.

-In the opening credits, the following acknowledgment appears: "The producers wish to thank the Navy Department for their cooperation in making possible the filming of this picture – and to express especial appreciation to Commander Louis H. Gwinn, U.S.N.R., whose technical aid and advice were of the utmost assistance".
+In the opening credits, the following acknowledgment appears: "The producers wish to thank the Navy Department for their cooperation in making possible the filming of this picture – and to express especial appreciation to Commander Louis H. Gwinn, U.S.N.R., commanding officer of the Naval Operating Base Terminal Island whose technical aid and advice were of the utmost assistance".
 According to the information in the Paramount Script Collection at the AMPAS Library, Comm.
 Gwinn also contributed to the original screenplay.

 The minesweeper used during filming was YMS 121.
-Laid down in 1941, she was struck from the Navy Register on July 3, 1946 and transferred to the War Shipping Administration in March 1947.
+Laid down in 1941, she was struck from the Navy Register on July 3, 1946, and transferred to the War Shipping Administration in March 1947.
 Her eventual fate is unknown.